 Step 1: Submit an online application.

 This includes links for a background check, confidential agreement, and photo release form.
 A self-paid background check is required for all The Avery Center volunteers age 18 and above.
 By covering this cost, you are supporting the work we are doing.
 If you already have a background check from university applications, you are welcome to submit a prior one.
-Please keep in mind that criminal history is not an automatic disqualifier to volunteer with us.
+Please keep in mind that criminal history is not an automatic disqualifier to working with us.

 Step 2: Wait for background check clearance.